Resource Guarding

 When Is Resource Guarding a Problem?

 Resource guarding is normal dog behavior.
 Dogs have evolved as opportunistic feeders, and it’s natural for them to protect what they consider to be “theirs” from potential takers.
 The displays of growling and related body language are the dog’s way of saying, “Back off!
 This is mine, and I don’t intend to give it up.”
-In most cases, of resource guarding involving two dogs, the dogs are simply communicating and one dog will back down.
-The situation is resolved quickly and without conflict.
-However, if one of the dogs is exhibiting signs of stress or they are actually fighting over resources, remove anything of potential value when the dogs are together.
+In most instances of resource guarding involving two dogs, the dogs are simply communicating, and one dog will back down.
+The situation is resolved quickly without conflict.
+However, if one of the dogs is exhibiting signs of stress or they are fighting over resources, remove anything of potential value when the dogs are together.
 Only allow items such as food, bones, or toys when the dogs are safely separated by a barrier, such as a closed door or baby gate.

 That said, resource guarding can be a serious problem if a dog threatens to bite his human family when they try to take something away.
 Dogs must be willing to give up things they would rather keep, like that plastic bag or turkey bone.
 Resource guarding is a major cause of aggression toward humans, particularly toward children.
 Children, especially small children, carry around toys and food where the dog can reach them.
 Children are less likely to understand the importance of respecting the dog’s possessions and are likely to grab for them.
 Finally, their height means that bites to children often occur on the face or upper body, resulting in more serious injuries.
 For this reason, it is important that a child is never left alone with a dog.
 If resources are present, the child and dog should be separated by a barrier, even if an adult is present.
-Situations can escalate in the blink of an eye and you never want to have to say “I wish I had…”
+Situations can escalate and you never want to have to say “I wish I had…”

 What Does Resource Guarding Look Like?

 Resource guarding can develop at any age and can involve almost anything that can be considered valuable to the dog.
-Some dogs only guard what they are actually holding (a toy or bone, for example) or when they’re eating.
+Some dogs only guard what they have (a toy or bone, for example) or when they’re eating.
 Other dogs guard toys or treats in their general vicinity, even when they don’t seem all that interested in them.
 A few dogs guard space, like the couch or bed.
 What looks like a dog guarding space, though, could actually be a toy or bone that is hidden in that space or under the couch.
 Dogs may guard resources from other dogs, humans, or both.
-Resource guarding can also vary in severity, from the dog that will simply move to another location with a toy to the dog that snarls, growls, snaps, or bites if approached.
+Resource guarding can also vary in severity, from a dog that will simply move to another location with a toy to a dog that snarls, growls, snaps, or bites if approached.
 The guarding behavior can sometimes escalate through these levels as a dog perceives an increasing threat.
-Lower level behaviors (e.g., lip lifts, snarling or growling) are simply warnings.
+Lower level behaviors (e.g., lip lifts, snarling, or growling) are simply warnings.
 Don’t punish your dog for these warnings, or he may stop giving warnings altogether and move directly to a more aggressive behavior, like biting.

 What Can I Do?